Group lasso based selection for high-dimensional mediation analysis

+However, in this situation the interpretation of the set of coefficients $\balpha$ and $\bbeta$ in terms of mediated effect is not straightforward and needs further investigation.
+We leave this extension and its validation through simulation studies for future works.

 Several methodological questions remain open and constitute challenging tasks for the future.
 Notably, it would be interesting to adapt MAHI to other types of data, in particular to longitudinal data and/or survival models.
-A second major question is the sensitivity of the method to violations of the conditional independence conditions upon which the identification of mediated effects relies (see, for instance, \cite{jerolon_causal_2020}).
-To the best of our knowledge, this challenge has not yet been addressed in the setting of high-dimensional mediation analysis.
+A second major question concerns the robustness of the method to violations of the conditional independence conditions, which are crucial for the identification of mediated effects (see, for instance, \cite{jerolon_causal_2020}).
+To the best of our knowledge, such a sensitivity analysis framework has not yet been developed in the context of high-dimensional mediation analysis.

-\subsubsection{Method availability:}
+\subsubsection{Method availability}

-The MAHI method is available as an R package at \texttt{https://github.com/AllanJe/mahi}.
+The MAHI method is available in its beta version as an R package at \texttt{https://github.com/AllanJe/mahi}.